Klipper3d/klipper/docs/Config_Reference.md

 #   set, "stealthChop" mode will be enabled if the stepper motor
 #   velocity is below this value.
 The default is 0, which disables
 #   "stealthChop" mode.
+#   This field is also known as vpwmthrs or TPWMTHRS.
 #driver_IHOLDDELAY: 8
 #driver_TPOWERDOWN: 20
 #driver_TBL: 2